SysKitTeam/docs-point/releases/cloud/point-2024-05-09-release-note.md

 * **New policy available:** Private Workspaces Shared with Everyone

-  * **Private Workspaces Shared with Everyone** workspaces that have given access to a large number of users or groups.
+  * **Private Workspaces Shared with Everyone** are private workspaces that have given access to a large number of users or groups.

   * A violation is detected **when access is given to dynamic security groups that are shared with a large number of people**: Everyone / Everyone except external users / All Users.